 "Don't do anything stupid, Duke," she said.

 Ming kept her feet higher than the zombies could reach, but just barely.
 She knew she didn't have many options, so she decided to start the chain swinging, thinking she would be able to leap past the edge of the crowd.
-It didn't look hopeful.
+She didn't feel hopeful.

-Suddenly she heard a roar from an four-cylinder motor, and Duke shot into the engine room, riding his broken motorcycle with the broken front fork in the air.
+Suddenly she heard a roar from a four-cylinder motor.
+Duke shot into the engine room, riding his motorcycle, the broken front fork high in the air.